elitak/nixos-infect/README.md

 ```
 ## Important Notes
 - Execution Halts on Errors: Any errors will stop the process to prevent further inconsistencies.
-- Debug Mode: Use the bash -x option to enable verbose output for debugging.
+- Debug Mode: Use the `bash -x` option to enable verbose output for debugging.
-- Ensure network connectivity and proper access permissions before running the script.

 Acknowledgements